 Place of origin - widely distributed in northern temperate regions

-Is Scented Plant - Scented flowers - musk-scented, best appreciated from a distance.
+Scented Plants - Scented flowers - musk-scented, best appreciated from a distance.

 Soil Conditions - Neutral to acid soil